A survey on the growth rate inequality for sphere endomorphisms: Thurston maps with parabolic orbifolds

-\begin{proof}({\em Sketch in the general case:}) The key is to show that each parabolic map $f:S^2\to S^2$ lifts to a map $F:X\to X$ under a branched covering projection $\pi:X\to S^2$, where $X$ is either the annulus or the torus and $\pi$ is finite-fold.
-Therefore if a lift $F:X\to X$ has the rate, this implies that $f$ has the rate (for every iterate $k$ the fixed points of $f^k$ are at least a fixed fraction of those of $F^k$).
-In order to prove the existence of the lifts we use the classical lifting criterion: parabolicity gives exactly the homotopical condition required to lift.\\
+Therefore, if a lift $F:X\to X$ has the rate, then $f$ also has the rate.
+Indeed, for every iterate $k$, the fixed points of $f^k$ are at least a fixed fraction of those of $F^k$.

+In order to prove the existence of the lifts, we use the classical lifting criterion: parabolicity provides exactly the homotopical condition required for lifting.

 In order to prove that a lift $F:X\to X$ has the rate one uses the deck transformations of the covering projection $\pi$.
 If one lift $F$ does not have the rate, then there exists $T \in \Deck(\pi)$ such that $TF$ has the rate.
 In the annulus case, which reduces to the $(2,2,\infty)$ signature, one uses again Theorem \ref{sarkoski}, as if one lift $F$ fixes the end of the annulus, then the other one interchanges them ($\pi$ is the usual two-fold branched covering from the annulus to the plane in this case).
 For each of the remaining (toral) signatures, one just needs to check that the lift $F:\T^2\to \T^2$ has hyperbolic action on homology in order to verify the rate.
-Indeed, it follows from Theorem 1.2 on page 618 of \cite{bfgj} that if $F_*:H_1(\T,\Z)\to H_1(\T,\Z)$ does not have $1$ as an eigenvalue, then $F$ satisfies the growth rate inequality.
+Indeed, it follows from \cite[Theorem 1.2, p.~618]{bfgj} that if all eigenvalues of $F_*:H_1(\T,\Z)\to H_1(\T,\Z)$ are different from $1$, then $F$ satisfies the growth rate inequality.
 Again, if one lift $F:\T^2\to \T^2$ has non-hyperbolic homology action, one can find $T \in \Deck(\pi)$ such that $TF$ acts hyperbolically on homology.
 This is due to the very specific geometries of the branched coverings $\pi$ arising from parabolic orbifolds.
-For much more on this last point we refer the reader again to \cite{bm}.
+For much more on this last point we refer the reader again to \cite{bm}. \end{proof}